 How to send large files through Outlook

-We invite you to use TitanFile’s Secure Send add-in for Outlook is the easiest way to send large files through Outlook.
+TitanFile’s Secure Send add-in for Outlook is the easiest way to send large files through Outlook.
 The solution enables you to bypass Outlook’s file size limit and send large files in all versions of Outlook and Office 365.

 Here’s how to start sending big files in Outlook in just 5 minutes:

-1) Sign up for a free trial of TitanFile.
-(Don’t worry, no credit card is required)
+Step 1) Sign up for a free trial of TitanFIle